 We stayed at an AirBnB flat close to the Kazimierz district for the first half of our trip.
 We really liked the place.
 It was clean and close to the tram stops and on the first floor.
 A lot of the places we looked at were on 4th or 5th floors with no elevators which did not sound good to me at all.
 It was also about a 40 minute walk to the Old Town and was a definitely non-touristy area so you were among the locals and it was nice to get a glimpse of everyday life.
 We enjoyed taking the tram to the center and then walking back.
 We would have liked to stay there upon our return from Warsaw, but it was booked.
 If you would like to try AirBnB, you can use my referral code to get started and you earn some credit as well.
 Win..win.
 If a hotel is more your style, we’ve got you covered with our affiliate link on hotels combined for hotels in Krakow which is awesome as it scours the web for the best possible prices at no extra cost to you.

-We ended up staying in Old Town and l would definitely not recommend that at all.
+We ended up staying in Old Town after a weekend in Warsaw and l would definitely not recommend that at all.
 It was nice to be in the middle of everything, but l could not get any freaking sleep!
 Despite the double pane windows, and being on the third floor even, you could hear the revelers taking, drinking, singing quite loudly every single night till 5 or 6AM when the street cleaners came by!.
 Every night!!!!
 I imagine they went home in the morning, slept all day and repeated the drinking and partying the next night.
 Yeah!
 Like you couldn’t do that at home! :-).

 Hotels are also plentiful in Krakow.
 With the conversion rate of $1 to 3.73 zloty at the time of our travel, you can see why splurging shouldn’t make you feel guilty.
 I would suggest staying close to the Central Station or Old Town.
 That way, everything is close by.
 You can find well known hotels from Novotel to Radisson Blu to Holiday Inn.
 Search for your hotels across all sites for the best prices in Krakow via Hotelscombined here: